contact@consultdmw.com

 Microsoft® Excel Macro Sub and Function Procedures

-Understanding Excel Visual Basic for Applications (VBA) sub and function procedures and when and how to use them.
+Understanding Excel Visual Basic for Applications (VBA) Sub and Function procedures and when and how to use them.

-Last updated on 2022-10-23 by David Wallis.
+Last updated on 2024-05-15.

 Types of Procedures

 Procedure is the term used in computing to describe a self-contained set of instructions intended to perform a task (process) or number of tasks.
-These instructions are written in the programming language of the application in which they are invoked — in Excel that language is VBA (Visual Basic for Applications).
+These instructions are written in the programming language of the application in which they are invoked.
+In Excel that language is VBA (Visual Basic for Applications).

-The two types of procedures you are most likely to create are sub and function.
+The two types of procedures you are most likely to create are Sub and Function.

-The main distinction between the two is that a sub procedure completes a task, or sequence of tasks; a function procedure completes tasks but further, on completion, returns a value.
+The main distinction between the two is that a Sub Procedure completes a task, or sequence of tasks; a Function Procedure completes tasks but further, on completion, returns a value.

 Sub Procedures